Performance data

 KS2 SATs and Data Sharing

-At Adelaide Primary our Year 6 pupils take the end of Key Stage 2 SATs in May.
-These assessments measure progress and attainment in reading, maths, and grammar, punctuation & spelling, helping us understand each child’s learning journey as they prepare for secondary school.
+At Adelaide Primary, our Year 6 pupils take the end-of-Key-Stage-2 SATs in May.
+These national assessments measure progress and attainment in reading, mathematics, and grammar, punctuation & spelling.
+They help us understand each child’s learning journey and ensure they are well-prepared for secondary school.

-The table below shows our most recent published data, which is for the academic year 2023-2024.
-The data shows the percentage of children achieving the expected standard and the percentage achieving a ‘high’ level of attainment.
+The table below shows our most recent published results (academic year 2024–2025), including the percentage of pupils achieving the expected standard and those achieving a higher level of attainment.

 Reading KS2 :